 - What is a junk journal?

-- Types of junk journals
+- What types of junk journals can you make?

 What is a junk journal?